Here is a list of tasks that you can do when you set your clocks forward for daylight saving time to keep your home safe and running efficiently.

-- Daylight Savings Time is also a good time to start rotating your wardrobe.
+- Daylight Saving Time is also a good time to start rotating your wardrobe.
 Wash your winter clothes and inspect them for damage and wear and tear.
-If you have clothes you know longer wear put them aside for a garage sale or donate them.
+If you have clothes you no longer wear put them aside for a garage sale or donate them.
 Pack away clothes for winter and start washing and inspecting your Spring and Summer wardrobe.

 These are just a few suggestions of home preparedness tasks that should be done at least twice a year.
 Plan to tackle one or two items a day in the days leading up to the time change and then you will be ready for the next seasons to start.